 Months of the year in French with Pronunciation and Examples

 Ready to talk about your birthday, plan events, or simply describe the time of year in French?
 Learning the months of the year in French (les mois de l’année) is fundamental vocabulary that helps you navigate daily conversations and understand French culture.
-Just like the days of the week (a related essential), these words are crucial for situating yourself in time.
+Just like the days of the week, these words are crucial for situating yourself in time.

 While seemingly simple, there are a few key French grammar rules and pronunciation tips to follow for fluent communication.
 Let’s dive in!